jrsmth/spock/content/misc/wild-examples/README.md

-# In-The-Wild Examples
+# In-the-Wild Examples
 *A collection of tests from real-world projects*
 <!-- sensitive information to be redacted -->

 <br>

 ### [`title.groovy`](./title.groovy)
-* What is showcases...
+* What it showcases...

 <br>

 ### [`title.groovy`](./title.groovy)
-* What is showcases...
+* What it showcases...